Buick LeSabre: Sixth generation (1986–1991)

+1989: In the engine bay, 1989 models received revised positions for the battery, washer fluid tank, and coolant overflow tank.

+1990: 1990 models received a revised tail light design and front bumper/grille, where the center grill element dropped slightly relative to the outboard grill elements.
+For 1990, the T-Type trim package was dropped.

+1991: 1991 models were largely identical to the 1990 model cars aside from a small power increase.

 Beginning in 1989 and continuing for several years, J.D.
-Power noted the LeSabre received as one of the highest rated automobiles in customer satisfaction based on factors such as quality and reliability.
+Power noted the LeSabre as one of the highest rated automobiles in customer satisfaction based on factors such as quality and reliability.